no0p/no0p.github.io/_posts/2013-03-21-cool_window_manager.markdown

 In this post I'll cover how to install windowlab on a modern ubuntu system and how to configure the best features from other desktop environments in a windowlab desktop.

-h3.
-How to install
+#### How to install

-@apt-get install windowlab@
+`apt-get install windowlab`

 or check out the source at <a href="http://nickgravgaard.com/windowlab/">http://nickgravgaard.com/windowlab/</a>

-h3.
-Usage tips
+#### Usage tips

-Any elite window manager should be completely unusable unless you've read at least a page of documenttion.
-Fortunately this is the case with window lab which will greet you with a completely blank and unresponsive screen when you first start it.
+Any sufficiently esoteric window manager should be completely unusable unless you've read an unreasonable amount of documenttion.
+Fortunately this is the case with window lab, which will greet you with a completely blank and unresponsive screen when you first start it.

 Top usage tips: